-Director, Trauma & Surgical Critical Care
+Director, Surgical Intensive Care Unit

 Dr. Napolitano has also served as President and Past Secretary of the Surgical Infection Society.
 She is also a member of the Society of University Surgeons, the Association of Women Surgeons, and the American Surgical Association, among others.
 She participates nationally in many organizations, and is a member of the Surgical Education and Self-Assessment Program (SESAP) Committee of the ACS and a member of the Steering Committee of the ACS Fundamentals of Surgery Resident Curriculum Committee.
 She is a member of the national Surgical Care Improvement Project (SCIP) Technical Expert Panels for Respiratory and Infection, with the goal of reducing surgical complications in the United States by 25%.

 Dr. Napolitano has served as Chair of the Board of Directors of the Council on Surgical and Perioperative Safety (www.cspsteam.org), a unique multidisciplinary coalition of 7 professional organizations whose members (over 250,000 members representing over 2 million healthcare practitioners) are involved in the care of surgical patients, and is still a member of the CSPS Board of Directors.
 CSPS Member organizations include American Association of Nurse Anesthetists (AANA): American Association of Surgical Physician Assistants (AASPA); American College of Surgeons (ACS); American Society of Anesthesiologists (ASA); American Society of PeriAnesthesia Nurses (ASPAN); Association of periOperative Registered Nurses (AORN); and Association of Surgical Technologists (AST).